MosNes/fantasy-football-draft/README.md

-# Welcome to Fantasy Football
+# Welcome to Football Fantasy

-Fantasy Football is a web application that allows you to fantasize amongst friends with your own football league.
+Football Fantasy is a web application that allows you to create your own fantasy football league with friends.
 Pick your favorite players, draft them to your team and defeat your friends on a weekly bases.

 Try it [here](https://fantasy-football-draft-app.herokuapp.com/)